Skip to content

 )

-@app.route(route="openapi.json", auth_level=func.AuthLevel.ANONYMOUS)
+@app.route(route="openapi.json", methods=["GET"], auth_level=func.AuthLevel.ANONYMOUS)

-def openapi_spec(req: func.HttpRequest) -> func.HttpResponse:
+def openapi_json(req: func.HttpRequest) -> func.HttpResponse:

-@app.route(route="openapi.yaml", auth_level=func.AuthLevel.ANONYMOUS)
+@app.route(route="openapi.yaml", methods=["GET"], auth_level=func.AuthLevel.ANONYMOUS)

-def openapi_yaml_spec(req: func.HttpRequest) -> func.HttpResponse:
+def openapi_yaml(req: func.HttpRequest) -> func.HttpResponse:

 @app.function_name(name="swagger_ui")